BDC Hamburger Icon

 8. Severance payments

-One aspect that makes employment contracts an attractive option for employees is the promise of severance pay.
+One aspect that makes employment contracts attractive for employees is the promise of severance pay.
 A severance package is additional compensation provided to an employee after the employment relationship has ended.
-It can include benefits such as extended life and health insurance coverage, stock options and employee retirement account funds.
-You are not obligated to offer severance pay to employees, but it can entice employees to commit to employee contracts.
+It can include benefits such as extended life and health insurance coverage, stock options, and employee retirement account funds.
+You are not obligated to offer severance pay to employees, but it can entice employees to commit to a contract.

 9. Dispute resolution procedures

 Contracts can include details about how to resolve employee disputes.
-For example, most agreements require employees to agree to mandatory arbitration as a way to resolve issues.
+For example, most agreements require employees to agree to mandatory arbitration to resolve issues.

 10. Post-employment obligations

-When your employee agreement expires and the employment relationship is severed, there is little to nothing stopping that employee from taking your sensitive and private company information to your competitors.
+When your employee agreement expires and the employment relationship is severed, there is not much stopping that employee from taking your sensitive and private company information to your competitors.
 To protect your business, you can have the employee agree to details about post-employment obligations.
 Siegel said these can include noncompetition, nonsolicitation and nondisclosure of confidential information clauses.
-You may also have employees sign separate noncompete agreements.
+You may also have them sign a separate noncompete agreement.

 Who needs an employment contract?